JackobPunch/STM32/README.md

 ## ⚠️ Notes

-- Some code snippets are adapted from course material originally meant for the STM32F407VG Discovery board.
 - This repo is a sandbox for learning and exploration — folder names and file structures may reflect experimentation rather than final designs.

 ---